Cathédrale Notre-Dame de Paris 2015

 Description

 Its towers, gargoyles and stained glass windows have inspired great artists, beginning with Victor Hugo who immortalised it in his masterpiece of French literature “The Hunchback of Notre-Dame.”
-The Notre-Dame Cathedral is the most visited national monument in the capital, attracting 13 million pilgrims and visitors every year.
+The Notre-Dame Cathedral was the most visited national monument in the capital, attracting 13 million pilgrims and visitors every year.

 Sitting majestically on the Ile de la Cité, this splendid cathedral, built more than nine centuries ago, is located in the heart of Paris, and in some ways, of France, since all the distances between Paris and other cities in France are calculated from the Notre-Dame square.